Frank-Pechar/js-shop-cart/README.md

 ## App Functionality

-This Add Provides for Adding Products to a Shopping Cart
+This App Provides for Adding Products to a Shopping Cart

 - Click &lt;Add to Cart&gt; Button
 - App will add product amount to total in Shopping Cart Section